sejuti-falgunii/6.041_MITOpenCourseWare_Probability/README.md

-# 6.041_MITOpenCourseWare_Probability
+# Probability-Statistics
 Welcome to my Probability and Statistics Learning Journey!
 This repository serves as a comprehensive resource for anyone interested in exploring the fascinating world of probability and statistics.
 Happy Learning!